 - Art History

-- Senior Research Seminar
+- Senior Research Seminars

 This freshman course has two specific goals.
 The first is to establish the study skills necessary for a serious study of history.
 These skills include reading carefully in context, outlining, taking notes from the assigned readings, taking notes from lectures, assimilating reference materials from traditional sources and the Internet (with special emphasis on proper use of Internet materials), organizing time and materials to meet deadlines, writing essays and creative papers, and understanding and using proper historical documentation.
 The second goal is to provide an orderly, chronological framework for studying and comprehending the civilizations that have influenced our world.

 This World History course begins with a study of the Neolithic Revolution and the earliest great river civilizations of Mesopotamia, India, China, and Egypt.
-Following a study of Classical Greece and Rome, students seek to understand the foundations of world history from 500 to 1500 C.E., which will give them the basis for a deeper study of modern history, beginning with the humanism of the Renaissance and the conflicting forces of the Reformation.
+Following a study of Classical Greece and Rome, students seek to understand the foundations of world history from 500 to 1500 C.E., which gives them the basis for a deeper study of modern history, beginning with the humanism of the Renaissance and the conflicting forces of the Reformation.
 Equal emphasis is placed upon political, economic, social, religious, and cultural development.

 This sophomore course offers a broad sweep of world history since 1500 and traces the major ideas and events that have shaped the modern world.
 The course goes through significant developments in Western Civilization, the Islamic World, and in African and Asian civilizations.
 It is designed to provide students with appropriate tools for historical study, including advanced understanding of the role of geography in shaping history, use of Internet sources, research skills for historical study and writing, and analysis of primary sources.
 Beginning with the fragmentation of Christendom during the Reformation, students analyze political, social, religious, economic, and cultural themes as they progress toward the modern world.
 Essential to this understanding is the grasp of linkages between past and present, conducive to the realization of how our time is the product of history, as well as how we continue to make history today.